VeldEnDuin/VeldEnDuin.github.io/_posts/en/2016-02-01-valentine-coming-up.md

 We have the perfect solution for you!

-Why don’t you spoil your beloved with a getaway weekend and book our Veld & Duin [romance-by-the sea-package] [romantiek_aan_zee.en]!
+Why don’t you spoil your beloved with a getaway weekend and book our Veld & Duin [romance-by-the-sea-offer] [romantiek_aan_zee.en]!

 A surprise that works both ways.